Skip to content

 • The summit will be held at the main rotunda, inside the capitol building in Harrisburg, PA

-• Up to 8 coalitions/groups will be selected with up to 6-8 youth (approximate) participating
+• Up to 10 coalitions/groups will be selected to participate and up to 100 youth

 Summit Objectives

-• Provide comprehensive advocacy training: Selected participants will receive online advocacy training before the summit, designed to equip them with a deep understanding of the opioid crisis, substance misuse prevention strategies, and the importance of positive mental health.
-This training, supplemented by mentorship from CPA Collegiate Action Network members, will ensure that participants are well-informed and confident in their advocacy efforts.
+• Provide comprehensive advocacy training: Selected adult leaders will receive online advocacy training before the summit, designed to equip them with a deep understanding of substance misuse prevention strategies and the importance of positive mental health.

-• Facilitate meetings with PA legislators: One of the main highlights of the summit is the opportunity for youth representatives to meet with Pennsylvania legislators.
+• Facilitate meetings with PA legislators and Staff: One of the main highlights of the summit is the opportunity for youth representatives to meet with Pennsylvania legislators or staff.
 These meetings will allow participants to directly express their concerns, share personal stories, and advocate for youth-focused initiatives related to opioid prevention, substance misuse prevention, and positive mental health.
 Participants will amplify their voices and contribute to policy discussions by engaging with lawmakers.

-• Conduct a press conference: The summit will include a press conference where youth representatives, withthe support of their CPA Collegiate Action Network mentors, will have the chance to address the media and share their perspectives.
+• Conduct a press conference: The summit will include a press conference where youth representatives can address the media and share their perspectives.
 This platform will raise public awareness, garner support for their cause, and build the participants’ confidence and public speaking skills.

 Participating Coalition Expectations